-Possible causes of hyperglycaemia Suggested action Expired insulin or insulin exposed to Deactivate and remove the used Pod.
-Apply a new Pod filled from a new vial of insulin. extreme temperatures niled from a new viai of insulin.
+Possible causes of hyperglycaemia Suggested action Expired insulin or insulin exposed to extreme temperatures Deactivate and remove the used Pod.
+Apply a new Pod filled from a new vial of insulin.
 Infusion site in or near a scar or mole Deactivate and remove the used Pod.
 Apply a new Pod in a different location.

 Possible causes of hyperglycaemia Suggested action Deactivate and remove the used Pod.
 Infected infusion site Apply a new Pod in a different location and consult your healthcare provider.
 Deactivate and remove the used Pod.
 Dislodged cannula Apply a new Pod in a different location.
-2 200 200 200 200 200 Note: Avoid sites near a waistband, belt, or other areas where friction may dislodge the cannula.
-EmptyDad Deactivate and remove the used Pod.
+Distouged curinium Note: Avoid sites near a waistband, belt, or other areas where friction may dislodge the cannula.
+Empty Dod Deactivate and remove the used Pod.
 Empty Pod Apply a new Pod in a different location.
 Confirm that the correct Basal Program is active.
 Incorrect Basal Confirm that the PDM time is set correctly.
 Program Consult your healthcare provider about adjusting your Basal Programs or using a temp basal.
 Check carb intake.
 Incorrect bolus Take bolus with food. timing or bolus too small Check blood glucose before giving a meal bolus.
 If necessary, adjust the bolus.
 Consult your healthcare provider for guidance.
 High-protein or high- Calculate protein/fat intake and account for it in your bolus timing and bolus type. fat meal Consult your healthcare provider about using the extended bolus option.
-Less activity than normal Consult your healthcare provider about adjusting your Basal Programs or using a temp basal.
+Less activity than normal Consult your healthcare provider about adjust your Basal Programs or using a temp basal.
 Blood glucose value Do not exercise when ketones are present. greater than 13.9 mmol/L(with ketones present) before Note: Blood glucose increases with exercise when ketones are present. exercise Consult your healthcare provider for guidance.
 Infection or illness See "Sick days" on page 173. or medication change Consult your healthcare provider about sick day guidelines and about medication changes.